 This product works great.
 I could not believe how fast it cleared my sinuses.
 I was pleasantly surprised.Eileen S.

 All of my essential oils are backed by my 100% money-back guarantee.
 If you’re not completely satisfied for any reason, just contact me within 90 days to receive a full refund.
 So there’s absolutely no risk in trying it out!

 Here’s how you can make one of these steam inhaler jars at home:

-How To Make A Steam Inhaler Jar
+How To Make A Steam Inhaler Jar For Congestion

 When the steam has cooled off a bit, place your hands around the top of the jar, and cup your hands around your nose and mouth.

 Breathe deeply through your nose, and you’ll be breathing easier in no time.
 (Keep in mind that the steam can make your eyes water a bit, so you may want to keep them shut while you’re using the jar!)